preparetocast/gatsby-using-morning-dew/content/posts/what-prices-mean/index.md

 For a mirror, or a tent, or a fire-steel, the common-sense answer is that the kind of item the price is listed for is whichever kind of item an adventurer *would in fact* buy.

 You could buy a very shoddy fire-steel that might break unexpectedly.
 You could buy an ornamented fire-steel for showing off wealth.
 A village-dweller might have opportunities to use a fire-steel in front of company in his longhouse, but an adventurer would typically be using a fire-steel alone in the wilderness, often in secret.
-So an adventurer has little use for using a fire-steel to show off wealth; when they're in town, they're more likely to just pay someone for lodging, and thus won't even by making their own fire at all.
+So an adventurer has little use for using a fire-steel to show off wealth; when they're in town, they're more likely to just pay someone for lodging, and thus won't even by making their own fire at all. ~~Also, an adventurer is being puppeted by an alien intelligence from another dimension who cares not whether the adventurer looks cool to their neighbors.~~